-The IMP is converted into adenyloSuccinate by taking Aspartate and GTP, Which gives the power by the UTP to GTP and inorganic phosphate.
-This reaction is catalyzed by Adenylo Succinate synthatase.
+The IMP is converted into adenyloSuccinate by taking Aspartate and GTP, which gives the power of the UTP to GTP and inorganic phosphate.
+This reaction is catalyzed by adenyl-succinate synthetase.

 XMP is converted into GMP by the enzyme GMP synthase.
-Here Amino group donor is Glutamate.
+Here, the amino group donor is glutamate.

-- The initiator molecule for the synthesis is Ribose-5-Phosphate.
-The optimum concentration of Ribos-5-Phosphate is maintained by the enzyme Glucose-6-Phosphate dehydrogenase, which is regulatory enzyme of Hexose Mono Phosphate Shunt.
+- The initiator molecule for the synthesis is ribose-5-phosphate.
+The optimum concentration of Ribos-5-Phosphate is maintained by the enzyme Glucose-6-Phosphate dehydrogenase, which is the regulatory enzyme of Hexose Mono Phosphate Shunt.

-- The rate-limiting enzyme “Ribose-5-Phosphate Pyrophospho kinase” the enzyme inhibited Nucleotides AMP, ADP, ATP, GMP, GDP, GTP by Feedback inhibition mechanism.
+- The rate-limiting enzyme “Ribose-5-Phosphate Pyrophospho kinase” inhibited the nucleotides AMP, ADP, ATP, GMP, GDP, and GTP by a feedback inhibition mechanism.

-This is another type of Purine Nucleotide Synthesis from scratch.
-So this is also called “Dust-bin pathway”.
-Most cells have an active turnover of many of their nucleic acids, results in the Adenine, Guanine and Hypoxanthine.
+This is another type of purine nucleotide synthesis from scratch.
+So, this is also called the “Dust-bin pathway”.
+Most cells have an active turnover of many of their nucleic acids, resulting in adenine, guanine, and Hypoxanthine.

-Purines that result from the normal turnover of cellular nucleic acids or that are obtained from the diet and not degraded.
-It can be reconverted into Nucleoside tri phosphate and used by the body.
-This is referred to as the “Salvage pathway” for Purines.
+Purines that result from the normal turnover of cellular nucleic acids or that are obtained from the diet are not degraded.
+It can be reconverted into nucleoside triphosphate and used by the body.
+This is referred to as the “salvage pathway” for purines.